 Contributions which satisfy the funding objective are determined by the annual actuarial valuation in accordance with City Ordinance and Chapter 112 of Florida Statutes.
 The actuarially determined annual contribution consists of normal cost plus amortization of the unfunded actuarial accrued liability (UAAL).
 The objective is to establish, over time, a normal cost which will remain level as a percent of payroll.
-The unfunded actuarial accrued liability is amortized as a level percent of pay over periods up to 30 years.
+The unfunded actuarial accrued liability is amortized as a level percent of pay over periods ranging from 13 to 26 years.
+Experience and assumption change amortization bases established on or after October 1, 2017 are amortized on a level dollar basis.
 The actuarial cost method is designed to achieve this objective.
 The Retirement System receives contributions from the City, the State of Florida and from active members.